A sprawling storm in the U.S. spawns high winds in the South and snow in the Midwest

 From the Midwest, the storm was expected to head east, bringing a combination of snow, rain and strong winds to the Northeast by Tuesday night, as well as concerns about flooding in areas such as New England, parts of which got more than a foot of snow Sunday.

-"I would just say this is one I would strongly, strongly, strongly encourage folks to not underestimate," he said at a news conference Monday.

-In New York, city officials began evacuating nearly 2,000 migrants who had been housed at a sprawling white tent complex at a former airport located in a remote corner of Brooklyn.
-An aide to New York City Mayor Eric pointed to predicted wind speeds of more than 70 mph Tuesday night.
+In New York City, officials began evacuating nearly 2,000 migrants who had been housed at a sprawling white tent complex at a former airport located in a remote corner of Brooklyn.
+An aide to New York City Mayor Eric Adams pointed to predicted wind speeds of more than 70 mph Tuesday night.

 In western New York, an empty tractor trailer blew over on the state Thruway on Tuesday morning, temporarily blocking all westbound traffic, state police said.
 The state banned empty trucks and trailers on numerous major roadways.